JelenaBarinova/BeBetterDeveloper/_posts/2015-11-20-getting-started-react-flux.md

 ## Step 4.
 Flux

-So finaly, all preparation tasks are done and we can move forward and add Flux.
+So finally, all preparation tasks are done and we can move forward and add Flux.
 First let's start with installation.

 ~~~